Security Scanners That Catch Vulnerabilities Before Production

 Cons

-- -Limited to dependency scanning, no code analysis
+- -Limited to dependency scanning without any code analysis or container scanning capabilities

-- -Can generate many PRs for large projects
+- -Can generate an overwhelming number of pull requests for large projects with many dependencies

 5. Trivy

-Open-source vulnerability scanner from Aqua Security that scans container images, filesystems, Git repositories, and Kubernetes configurations.
-Trivy is lightweight, fast, and easy to integrate into CI/CD pipelines.
-Widely used in the cloud-native community.
+Open-source vulnerability scanner from Aqua Security that scans container images, filesystems, Git repositories, and Kubernetes configurations for known vulnerabilities and misconfigurations.
+Trivy is lightweight, extremely fast, and easy to integrate into CI/CD pipelines via a single binary or Docker image.
+It is widely used in the cloud-native community and has become the default scanner in many Kubernetes distributions and container platforms.

 Pros